ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  FUNCTION AS MAY ARISE FROM TIME TO TIME.
-IF THE COMMISSION IS  ALREADY ENGAGED  IN  A PROCEEDING ADDRESSING ONE OR MORE OF THE  MATTERS IDENTI- FIED IN THIS SECTION, IT SHALL NOT BE REQUIRED TO OPEN A NEW  PROCEEDING ON  THAT  MATTER.
+IF THE COMMISSION IS  ALREADY ENGAGED  IN  A PROCEEDING ADDRESSING ONE OR MORE OF THE  MATTERS IDENTI- FIED IN THIS SECTION, IT SHALL NOT BE REQUIRED TO OPEN A NEW  PROCEEDING
+ S. 2016--B  12

+ ON  THAT  MATTER.
 FOLLOWING  COMPLETION  OF ALL PROCEEDINGS INITIATED PURSUANT TO THIS SECTION, THE COMMISSION SHALL INITIATE  REGULAR  SUBSE- QUENT  PROCEEDINGS,  AS  IT  DEEMS  NECESSARY, TO ENSURE  THE  ACHIEVE- MENT  OF  THE  GOALS  OUTLINED  IN THIS SECTION.
 THE PROCEEDING OR PROCEEDINGS SHALL INCLUDE:
   (A) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, A REVIEW OF THE PUBLIC SERVICE LAW AND ITS CURRENT  RULES  AND  POLICY  GUIDANCE  TO IDENTIFY  ANY  LAW,  RULE, GUIDANCE, OR LACK THEREOF, THAT  MAY  INHIBIT TIMELY,  EQUITABLE  ACHIEVEMENT  OF  CONSISTENCY WITH THE  CLIMATE JUSTICE  AND  EMISSION  REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND  FUNC- TION AS MAY ARISE FROM TIME TO TIME.
-THE COMMISSION SHALL REPORT TO THE LEGISLATURE  ITS  PROGRESS  AND FINDINGS, IDENTIFY SUBSEQUENT ACTIONS IT WILL TAKE, AND MAKE RECOMMENDATIONS  FOR  ANY  STATUTORY  AMENDMENTS  OR OTHER  ACTIONS  THAT MAY  BE NEEDED TO FACILITATE THE TIMELY ACHIEVEMENT OF SUCH  MANDATES.
+THE COMMISSION SHALL REPORT TO THE LEGISLATURE  ITS  PROGRESS  AND FINDINGS, IDENTIFY SUBSEQUENT ACTIONS IT WILL  TAKE,  AND  MAKE  RECOMMENDATIONS FOR ANY STATUTORY AMENDMENTS, OR BUDGETARY OR OTHER ACTIONS THAT MAY  BE NEEDED TO FACILITATE THE  TIMELY ACHIEVEMENT OF SUCH  MANDATES.
-  (B) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, A  REVISION OF  THE  COMMISSION'S  RULES AND REGULATIONS FOR DETERMINING APPROPRIATE ALLOWANCES FOR THE EXTENSION OF GAS AND  ELECTRIC  UTILITY  SERVICES  TO ENSURE  THAT UTILITY SERVICE IS PROVIDED IN A MANNER CONSISTENT WITH THE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES  IN
+  (B)  WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, A REVISION OF THE COMMISSION'S RULES AND REGULATIONS  FOR  DETERMINING  APPROPRIATE ALLOWANCES  FOR  THE  EXTENSION  OF GAS AND ELECTRIC UTILITY SERVICES TO ENSURE THAT UTILITY SERVICE IS PROVIDED IN A MANNER CONSISTENT WITH  THE ACHIEVEMENT  OF  THE  CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN,  AND  SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
- S. 2016--A  12

- CHAPTER  ONE  HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
 IN ESTAB- LISHING  RULES GOVERNING THE ALLOWANCE FOR THE EXTENSION OF GAS SERVICE, THE COMMISSION SHALL ELIMINATE  ALL  MAIN  AND  SERVICE  LINE  EXTENSION ALLOWANCES  FOR  GAS  SERVICE  AND  MAY INCREASE ALLOWANCES FOR ELECTRIC SERVICE.
 THE COMMISSION MAY ESTABLISH RULES THAT  PROVIDE  FOR  DISTINCT ELECTRIC ALLOWANCES FOR ALL-ELECTRIC CUSTOMERS AND FOR DUAL-FUEL CUSTOM- ERS AND MAY PROVIDE ADDITIONAL ELECTRIC ALLOWANCES TO BUILDINGS THAT ARE MADE  READY  FOR  BENEFICIAL  ELECTRIC LOADS SUCH AS THOSE WITH ELECTRIC VEHICLE CHARGING FACILITIES AND GRID INTERACTIVE BUILDINGS.
 THE  COMMIS- SION MAY ALSO ESTABLISH ALLOWANCES FOR BUILDINGS SEEKING INTERCONNECTION WITH THERMAL ENERGY NETWORKS.
-  (C) IN ORDER TO MINIMIZE LONG-TERM  COSTS  AND  STRANDED  ASSETS,  AND MAXIMIZE  SAVINGS  AND  BENEFITS  FOR  CUSTOMERS, WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION  THE  COMMISSION  SHALL  ISSUE  AN  ORDER REQUIRING  EACH  GAS  CORPORATION, WITHIN ONE HUNDRED EIGHTY DAYS OF THE ISSUANCE OF THE ORDER, TO RESTRUCTURE ITS PLAN FOR ADDRESSING THE  LEAK- PRONE GAS MAINS AND SERVICE LINES ON ITS SYSTEM TO FACILITATE THE ORDER- LY  RIGHT-SIZING  OF  THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER  ONE
+  (C)  IN  ORDER  TO  MINIMIZE  LONG-TERM COSTS AND STRANDED ASSETS, AND MAXIMIZE SAVINGS AND BENEFITS FOR CUSTOMERS,  WITHIN  ONE  YEAR  OF  THE EFFECTIVE  DATE  OF  THIS  SECTION  THE  COMMISSION SHALL ISSUE AN ORDER REQUIRING EACH GAS CORPORATION, WITHIN ONE HUNDRED EIGHTY  DAYS  OF  THE ISSUANCE OF SUCH ORDER, TO RESTRUCTURE ITS PLAN FOR ADDRESSING THE LEAK- PRONE GAS MAINS AND SERVICE LINES ON ITS SYSTEM TO FACILITATE THE ORDER- LY  RIGHT-SIZING  OF  THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER  ONE